 Another exciting way to experience the Batoka Gorge is from a 135-metre zipline across the canyon, 75 metres above the Zambezi River.
-This is the ultimate adrenaline rush as you’ll reach speeds of 90-100 kilometres per hour within just a few seconds.
+This is the ultimate adrenaline rush, as you’ll reach speeds of 90 to 100 kilometres per hour within just a few seconds.

 There’s also a "flying fox" option, where you’ll take a running jump into Batoka Gorge and soar horizontally across the gorge with the mighty Zambezi beneath you.
 You’ll be clipped into a harness attached to a pulley, which glides along a cable over Batoka Gorge, giving you the sensation of flying.